 LLP over Partnership Firm Registration

-The hybrid structure of company and partnership form has enabled LLP flexibility of running business without being bound by legal norms,made it the most desirable form of organization for small to medium scale businesses and start-ups .
-LLPs are free to make their own rules of management unlike companies.
+The hybrid structure of company and partnership form has enabled LLP flexibility of running a business without being bound by legal norms, made it the most desirable form of organization for small to medium scale businesses and start-ups.
+LLPs are free to make their own rules of management, unlike companies.
+Also, the registration process of LLP in India is quite easy.